joheisig/Haard_Wildfire_Fuels_Hazard/README.md

 - wind station data and WindNinja outputs
 - fire behavior, conditional burn probability, and fire hazard

+Outputs in PNG format can be found in the `figures` directory.

 Feel free to contact `jheisig@uni-muenster.de` for questions or feedback!